anitianinc/anitian-fedflex-fedramp-20x/README.md

 ## Anitian FedFlex Starter
 Anitian’s FedFlex Starter is an AI-powered compliance automation platform purpose-built to help SaaS companies achieve FedRAMP 20x authorization faster, with more flexibility, and with greater confidence.

-With a track record of helping over 60 SaaS providers achieve a FedRAMP Marketplace listing, Anitian combines pre-engineered security infrastructure, agentic AI, and expert advisory services to accelerate time-to-compliance without compromising on rigor.
+With a track record of helping SaaS providers achieve a FedRAMP Marketplace listing, Anitian combines pre-engineered security infrastructure, agentic AI, and expert advisory services to accelerate time-to-compliance without compromising on rigor.

 FedFlex Starter includes:
 - Pre-configured platform for 20x compliance